SDP bounds on quantum codes: Quantum Delsarte bound

 where we have used Eq.~\eqref{eq:y_k_A}.

-Recall that $\sum_{x\in \by{4}^n, \,|s(x)|=k} \Gamma_{\x0} =A_k(\varrho)$ for a state $\varrho = \pi / K$.
+Recall that $\sum_{x\in \by{4}^n, \,|s(x)|=k} \Gamma_{\x0} =A_k(\varrho)$ for a state $\varrho = \Pi / K$.
 By the quantum MacWilliams identity in Eq.~\eqref{eq:macexp}, it can be seen that Eq.~\eqref{eq:quantum_Delsarte_Bk} is proportional to the dual enumerator $B_i(\varrho)$.
 Thus both the $A_j$ and $B_j$ enumerators from averaging $\Gamma$ over $\Aut(q,n)$, and diagonalizing the resulting $\overbar \Gamma$ in the basis of the Bose-Mesner algebra $\{N_k\}_{k=0}^n$.

-However, we want to point out that Eq.~\eqref{eq:av_0b} assumes that $\Gamma$ has been constructed from a state $\varrho = \Pi/K$.
-Thus this is an extra constraint that has to be imposed on the Lov\'asz bound in order to obtain the quantum Delsarte bound:
+However, we want to point out that Eq.~\eqref{eq:av_0b} assumes that $\Gamma$ has been constructed from a state $\varrho = \Pi/K$, for which Eq.~\eqref{eq:av_0b} applies.
+We impose this extra constraint on the Lov\'asz bound to obtain the quantum Delsarte bound:

 \begin{theorem} For self-dual quantum codes, the averaging of the Lov\'asz bound from Corollary~\ref{cor:lovasz} over $\Aut(q,n)$ with the condition

 yields the quantum Delsarte bound [Eq.~\eqref{eq:lp_Delsarte}]. \end{theorem} \begin{proof} Note that if $\Gamma$ is constructed from a code $\varrho$, then Eq.~\eqref{eq:av_0b} shows that $\sum_{v\in \by{4}^n} \sigma_{v}(\Gamma)_{x0}=2^n \Gamma_{\x0} $ for all $x\in \by{4}^n $.
 By including $\sum_{v\in \by{4}^n} \sigma_{v}(\Gamma)_{x0} = 2^n \Gamma_{\x0}$ in the program for the Lov\'asz theta number for self-dual quantum codes from Corollary~\ref{cor:lovasz}, we obtain,